malteranalytics/malteranalytics.github.io/_posts/2021-02-17-mlb-openpose.md

 <br>

 - Tacking Mechanics:
   - Rather than a player or coach going through video one by one, OpenPose technology can be used to better align hundreds of videos all at once.
-If a pitcher is tweaking their mechanics, data from OpenPose can be overlayed to determine how much of a change is occuring.
+If a pitcher is tweaking their mechanics, data from OpenPose can be overlayed to determine how much of a change is occurring and where specifically the change is.

 <br>